10 Tips to Help You Organize Your Inbox Email Messages

 It’s a good idea to label all work-related emails accordingly and, if possible, keep them in separate folders.
-You can then organize these folders manually or use a bulk email organizer to quickly and efficiently remove emails from certain senders, archive old messages, and more.
+You can then organize these folders manually or use a bulk email organizer to remove emails quickly and efficiently from certain senders, archive old messages, and more.

 How to organize your emails using a mobile device?

-With a mobile device, you can easily organize messages as they arrive, which is far more efficient than allowing them to pile up in your inbox.
+With a mobile device, you can easily organize emails as they arrive, which is more efficient than allowing them to pile up in your inbox.
 We recommend you set up email notifications on your mobile device so that you never miss an important message.
 Just remember to turn them off when you need to focus or have a meeting coming up.